 Looking to buy condo in one of Calgary"s great neighbourhoods?
 Calgary is home to 247 unique neighbourhoods.
-Popular neighbourhoods include Copperfield, with 153 active condo listings, South Downtown, with 137 active condo listings, and Connaught, with 137 active condo listings.
+Popular neighbourhoods include South Downtown, with 187 active condo listings, Connaught, with 187 active condo listings, and Symons Valley, with 167 active condo listings.

 Residents of the City of Calgary are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.40% on municipal tax and 0.25% on provincial taxes.
 This adds up to a total tax rate of 0.65% for 2017 year.

 As of January 2018, Albert and Calgary do not have any land transfer taxes, but it does charge a mortgage registration fee and a title registration fee, which are common among other major cities in Canada.